Skip to contents

 watershed_control = ws_control, progress = FALSE)

-Although simulations are performed using daily temporal steps, parameter summary_frequency allows storing results at coarser temporal scales, to reduce the amount of memory in spatial results.
+Although simulations are performed using daily temporal steps, parameter summary_frequency allows storing cell-level results at coarser temporal scales, to reduce the amount of memory in spatial results (see also parameter summary_blocks to decide which outputs are to be kept in summaries).

 Structure of simulation outputs